shapeshed/shapeshed.com/content/posts/illustrator_101_the_type_tool.md

-{
-  "slug": "illustrator-101-the-type-tool",
-  "title": "Illustrator 101 - The Type Tool",
-  "date": "2007-06-22T00:00:00+01:00",
++++
+date = "2007-06-22T00:00:00+01:00"
-  "description": "Controlling typography is easy with the Type Tool but there are also some less well known features that can enhance your designs and save time. ", "tags": [
+description = "Controlling typography is easy with the Type Tool but there are also some less well known features that can enhance your designs and save time. " slug = "illustrator-101-the-type-tool" tags = ["Illustrator 101"] title = "Illustrator 101 - The Type Tool"

-    "Illustrator 101"
-  ]
-}
++++

 ## The Basics